binjr/binjr/README.md

 editable charts and provides advanced features to navigate through the data in a natural and fluent fashion (drag & drop, zoom, history, detacheable tabs, advanced time-range picker).

-It is a standalone client application, that runs independently from the applications that produce the data; there are no application server or server side components dedicated to ***binjr*** that needs to be installed on the source.
+It is a standalone client application, that runs independently of the applications that produce the data; there are no application server or server side components dedicated to ***binjr*** that needs to be installed on the source.
 Like a generic SQL browser only requires a driver to connect and retrieve data from a given DBMS, ***binjr*** only needs one specifically written piece of code - here called a data adapter - to enable the dialog with a specific